 The types of rooms in Derinkuyu Underground City is similar to Kaymakli so I won’t repeat the details of those.
 Although one room that’s unique to Derinkuyu is the large missionary school with a barrel-vaulted ceiling on the second floor.
 The rooms next to it served as studies for the pupils.

 I’d recommend choosing Derinkuyu Underground city as opposed to Kaymakli if you have claustrophobia or any physical limitations that may make the very confined spaces of Kaymakli unpleasant for you.

-This underground city is advertised as being included in the Green Tour by Enka Travel, although as I mention above we ended up at Kaymakli, so double check before you book.
+This underground city is advertised as being included in the Green Tour by Enka Travel, although as I mention above we ended up at Kaymakli, so double-check before you book.

-Kaymakli is about 25 km from Goreme and Derinkuyu is 35 km, so unless you have your own or a rental vehicle the easiest way to visit them is on an organised tours which is next on my list of things to do in Cappadocia.
+Kaymakli is about 25 km from Goreme and Derinkuyu is 35 km, so unless you have your own or a rental vehicle the easiest way to visit them is on an organised tour which is next on my list of things to do in Cappadocia.

 11. Catch a Local Bus to Çavuşin Village

 If you have time and like to visit more off-the-beaten-track/ less touristy places, we can highly recommend catching a local bus to Cavusin Village, one of the oldest settlements in Cappadocia.